Banking & General Financial Awareness

 Notes:

-3. Which of the following is the biggest contributor to the Foreign Reserve of India?
+3. Which of the following committee formed the basis for the introduction of factoring services in India?

 Show Answer